Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-oracle.md

 Let $P_t$ be the current time interval of duration defined by [`VotePeriod`](#voteperiod)(currently set to 5 blockchain blocks) during which validators must submit two messages:

-- A [`MsgExchangeRatePrevote`](#msgexchangerateprevote), containing the SHA256 hash of the exchange rate of Luna with respect to a Daodiseo peg.
+- A [`MsgExchangeRatePrevote`](#msgexchangerateprevote), containing the SHA256 hash of the exchange rate of Luna with respect to a ODISEO peg.
 A separate prevote must be submitted for each different denomination on which to report a Luna exchange rate.
 Prevotes can be overwritten by submitting another rate prevote within the same vote period.

 - A [`MsgExchangeRateVote`](#msgexchangeratevote), containing the salt used to create the hash for the prevote submitted in the previous interval $P_{t-1}$.